+Duke has been named one of the 50 most influential education scholars in the U.S. in EdWeek.
 In 2014, Duke was awarded the P. David Pearson Scholarly Influence Award from the Literacy Research Association.
 She has also received the Michigan Reading Association Advocacy Award, the American Educational Research Association Early Career Award, the Literacy Research Association Early Career Achievement Award, the International Reading Association Dina Feitelson Research Award, the National Council of Teachers of English Promising Researcher Award, and the International Reading Association Outstanding Dissertation Award.

 Duke is author and co-author of numerous journal articles and book chapters.
 Her most recent book is Inside Information: Developing Powerful Readers and Writers of Informational Text through Project-based Instruction.
 She is co-author of the books Reading and Writing Informational Text in the Primary Grades: Research-Based Practices; Literacy and the Youngest Learner: Best Practices for Educators of Children from Birth to Five; Beyond Bedtime Stories: A Parent’s Guide to Promoting Reading, Writing, and Other Literacy Skills From Birth to 5, now in it’s second edition; and Reading and Writing Genre with Purpose in K–8 Classrooms.
 She is co-editor of the Handbook of Effective Literacy Instruction: Research-based Practice K to 8 and Literacy Research Methodologies.
 She is also editor of The Research-Informed Classroom book series and co-editor of the Not This, But That book series.